 - They’re rugged, strong, and have plenty of reinforcements.
 It doesn’t look like your toe is likely to poke through the top but it’s not as well reinforced as the shoes above; the back has a stiffener and the grip is well designed and made.

 - They don’t feel as heavy as the specs would have you believe.
-In fact, they feel lighter than the Salomon XA Pro 3D shoes and are altogether more comfortable expect the front bit; I suspect this is because they’re the wrong size for me.
+In fact, they feel a lot lighter than the Salomon XA Pro 3D shoes and are altogether more comfortable except the arch.

-If you can find a size that fits you well, I’d give these serious consideration.
-I’m considering buying a size 12.5 and seeing how they fit as I love the design.
-Things like width and sizing are entirely subjective–it completely depends on the shape, width, length, etc. of your feet.
-The shoe itself looks well made, well designed and my only small complaint (excluding the size) is the material at the front could extend slightly further back as per the Salomon XA Pro 3D.
+If you can find a size that fits you well and you don’t have arch problems, I’d give these serious consideration.
+Things like width and sizing are entirely subjective–it completely depends on the shape, width, length, etc. of your feet. so don’t be put off by my comments.
+The shoe itself looks well made, well designed and my only small complaint (excluding the arch) is the material at the front could extend slightly further back as per the Salomon XA Pro 3D.

 Altra Lone Peak 3.0

-After extensive googling, I stumbled upon the Altra Lone Peak 3.0 shoes.
-The Altra Lone Peak 3.0 shoes are meant to be quite comfortable, a reasonable weight, durable, etc. but they don’t dry out very quickly compared to the Nike Wildhorse 3 shoes.
+The Altra Lone Peak 3.0 shoes are interesting.
+The Altra Lone Peak 3.0 shoes are meant to be quite comfortable, a reasonable weight, durable, etc. but they don’t dry out very quickly compared to the Nike Wildhorse 4 shoes.
 Give them a look if you’re interested in similar hikes to me.
+I ordered some on amazon and they didn’t arrive… This isn’t great but I thought they’d mention them.
+I believe they’re a lot easier to get in America.

 The first thing people will tell you is not to buy hiking boots as they’re too heavy, your feet will sweat a lot and they’ll be too painful.
 If you don’t sweat (did you know that the only place a dog sweats is its feet?
 I thought it was its nose) then you might be okay :).